stellar/stellar-etl/README.md

 ## **Stellar Core Commands**

-These commands require a Stellar Core instance that is v15.0.0 or later.
+These commands require a Stellar Core instance that is v19.0.0 or later.
 The commands use the Core instance to retrieve information about changes from the ledger.
-These changes can be in the form of accounts, offers, or trustlines.
+These changes can be in the form of accounts, offers, trustlines, claimable balances, liquidity pools, or account signers.

 As the Stellar network grows, the Stellar Core instance has to catch up on an increasingly large amount of information.
 This catch-up process can add some overhead to the commands in this category.
 In order to avoid this overhead, run prefer processing larger ranges instead of many small ones, or use unbounded mode.